isomerpages/mlaw-corp/pages/eservices.md

 permalink: /e-services/
 breadcrumb: E-Services
 ---
-The Ministry of Law hotline and Online Enquiry eServices will be undergoing maintenance on the following dates:
+The Ministry of Law eServices will be undergoing maintenance on the following dates:
 * 28 February 2023 (Tues) 7:00pm to 1 March 2023(Wed) 1:00:am
 * 10 March 2023 (Fri) 7:00pm to 11 March 2023(Sat) 1:00:am